Impact and ESG Policy

 At Community Capital Management (CCM), we believe a fully integrated portfolio – one that includes environmental, social and governance (ESG) factors – can deliver strong financial performance while simultaneously having positive long-term economic and sustainable impact.

-Our strategies utilize an innovative bottom-up approach to fixed income and equity investing combining the positive impacts of impact/ESG investing with rigorous financial analysis, an inherent focus on risk management, and transparent research.
+Our strategies utilize an innovative bottom-up approach to fixed income and equity investing combining the positive impacts of impact and ESG investing with rigorous financial analysis, an inherent focus on risk management, and transparent research.
 We provide impact investing solutions coupled with hands-on client service and report to clients on the multiple positive impact outcomes of their investments.

 CCM is a signatory to the UN Principles for Responsible Investment (PRI) and believes the approach to responsible investment set out in this policy aligns well with these Principles.
-CCM’s approach to impact/ESG focus areas across assets classes is outlined in our 2019 Impact Themes Overview.
+CCM’s approach to impact and ESG focus areas across assets classes is outlined in our 2019 Impact Themes Overview.

 CCM invests in high quality, well-researched bonds that have positive societal impacts, requiring transparency into the specific use of the proceeds, and measurement of their anticipated corresponding impact.